ppy/osu-wiki/news/2022-01-22-project-loved-january-2022.md

 - [Results for osu!catch](https://osu.ppy.sh/community/forums/posts/8453093)
 - [Results for osu!mania](https://osu.ppy.sh/community/forums/posts/8453092)

-In January, we had no additions so we'd like to use this space to celebrate this new year with you.
-The team wish you the best for this new year and we sincerely thank you all for your continuous love and support.
+In January, we've had no new additions to the team, so we'd like to use this space to celebrate this new year with you.
+The team wishes you the best for this new year and we sincerely thank you all for your continuous love and support.
 Keep being amazing!

 Without any further delay, let's move onto this month's picks!